habi/EAWAG-manuscript/manuscript.md

 #### Preparation for analysis

-The main Jupyter notebook for this manuscript dealt with reading all log and image files and preparing images for quality checking and further analysis.
+The [main Jupyter notebook](https//github.com/habi/EAWAG/blob/master/DisplayFishes.ipynb) for this manuscript dealt with reading all log and image files and preparing images for quality checking and further analysis.
 Briefly summarized the below process was implemented.

-At first, *all* log files of *all* the data present in the processed forlder were read into a into a *pandas* [@doi:10.5281/zenodo.7093122] dataframe.
+At first, *all* log files of *all* the data present in the processed folder were read into a into a *pandas* [@doi:10.5281/zenodo.7093122] dataframe.
 This already enabled us to extract the specimen name and scan, since we performed several scans for each specimen, i.e. a low resolution scan with large field of view for the whole head and one or several scans in high resolution focusing on the oral and pharyngeal jaws.
 From the log files we extracted the relevant values for double-checking the necessary parameters of each scan.
 All relevant values for each scan were also saved into the dataframe and saved out to the aforementioned table in the [Supplementary Materials] at the end of each run of the notebook.